rackerlabs/technical-blog/_posts/2020-01-15-aws-security.md

 from best practices.
 After performing an assessment, Amazon Inspector produces a detailed list of security findings prioritized by level of severity.
-These findings can be reviewed directly or as part of detailed assessment reports, which are available via the Amazon Inspector console or API.
+These findings can be reviewed directly or as part of detailed assessment reports, which are available through the Amazon Inspector console or API.

 **Benefits:**

 -	Integrates automated security checks into your regular deployment and production processes.
 -	Finds application security issues.
 -	Helps you gain a deeper understanding of your AWS resources.